HamimAdal/Spatial-Characteristics/README.md

 -- Similarly, the smoke detector's activation due to smoke or cooking fumes may cause the air purifier to enhance air circulation, inadvertently exacerbating the situation by spreading the smoke.

-By recognizing the potential impacts (conflict and joint optimization) that individual devices may have on the environment, the Spatial Characteristic model can facilitate the development of a more adaptable and responsive IoT architecture for the user.

 <table>
   <tr>
     <td>Figure 2: Recognizing Mutual Dependencies of Spatial Characteristics Stemming from Device Characterization.</td>